trip2eee/compiler/src/yacc/README.md

 ## Terminologies

 ### First sets
-Set of symbols that can come first.
+Set of symbols that can come first in each production rule.

 1. If $X$ is a terminal, then $First(X) = \lbrace X \rbrace$.